 Mapping the Differentiated Consensus of the Joint Declaration.
 Pathways for Ecumenical and Interfaith Dialogue, Gerard Mannion and Mark D. Chapman, editors.
 New York: Palgrave MacMillan, 2016.

 Erin S. Kidd and Jakob K. Rinderknecht, eds.
 Putting God on the Map: Theology and Conceptual Mapping.
 Fortress Academic / Lexington Books, 2018.

 “The Church: A Body Under Law and Gospel.”
 In Church as Fullness in All Things: Recasting Lutheran Ecclesiology in an Ecumenical Context, Jonathan Mumme, Richard Serina, and Mark Burkholz eds.
 Lexington Books, In Press.

 Erin S. Kidd and Jakob K. Rinderknecht, “Introduction to Cognitive Linguistics.”
 In Putting God on the Map: Theology and Conceptual Mapping.
-Lexington Books, In Press.
+Lexington Books, 2018.

 “Conceptual Mapping and Reception in Ecumenical Theology.”
 In Putting God on the Map: Theology and Conceptual Mapping.
-Lexington Books, In Press.
+Lexington Books, 2018.

 “Church, Categories, and Speciation,” Open Theology, 4 no. 1 (2018): 46–59.